vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

   ```

   !!! note
-        Customizing the installation path is not supported when installing Nebula Graph with a DEB package.
+        Customizing the installation path is not supported when installing NebulaGraph with a DEB package.
 The default installation path is `/usr/local/nebula/`.

   For example, to install a DEB package for the {{nebula.release}} version, run the following command.